- Blackhead & Cystic Acne

 Here are some factors that don't usually play a role in acne:

 - Food: Parents often tell teens to avoid pizza, greasy and fried foods, and junk food.
-While these foods may not be good for overall health, they don't cause acne or make it worse.
-Although some recent studies have implicated a high-carbohydrate diet, milk, and pure chocolate in aggravating acne, these findings are very far from established.
+While these foods may not be good for overall health, they don't play an important causal role in acne.
+Although some recent studies have implicated a high-carbohydrate diet, milk, and pure chocolate in aggravating acne, these findings are far from established.

 - Dirt: Blackheads are oxidized oil, not dirt.
 Sweat does not cause acne and is produced by entirely separate glands in the skin.
 On the other hand, excessive washing can dry and irritate the skin.